ccameron-chromium/canvas-color-space/CanvasHighDyanmicRangeProposal.md

 This mode specifies a mapping from canvas color spaces to specific nit values.

-PQ encoded images specify a number of nits for each pixel, and this allows hat specification to be respected.
+PQ encoded images specify a number of nits for each pixel, and this allows that specification to be respected.
 A PQ image drawn to a canvas that is composited in this mode will appear the same as that image when drawn by an ``'img'`` element on the page.

 #### Assigning pixel values to nits specified by PQ signals